nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 - Ability to use complex multivalued fields in page provider predicates ([NXS-5191](https://jira.nuxeo.com/browse/NXS-5191))
 - Workflow resolution actions not displayed when there are several of them ([NXS-5201](https://jira.nuxeo.com/browse/NXS-5201))
 - Branches should not be able to be merged when you have work in progress ([NXS-5215](https://jira.nuxeo.com/browse/NXS-5215))
+- Studio Designer support for multiple levels of schema inheritance ([NXS-5173](https://jira.nuxeo.com/browse/NXS-5173))
+- Branches can be deleted again and warning message is improved ([NXS-5304](https://jira.nuxeo.com/browse/NXS-5304))
+- The correct configuration is generated when drag and dropping the lifecycle state in a table result layout ([NXS-5257](https://jira.nuxeo.com/browse/NXS-5257))

-[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.9.0','3.10.0'%29) is available in our bug tracking tool.
+[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.9.0','3.10.0','3.11.0','3.12.0'%29) is available in our bug tracking tool.

 ## Recently Released Changes

-{{{multiexcerpt 'studio-updates-2019-03' page='studio-updates-2019-03'}}}
+{{{multiexcerpt 'studio-updates-2019-04' page='studio-updates-2019-04'}}}

 ---